Graham-Little-Piccardi-Lasseur Syndrome Medication

 Cyclosporine A (Sandimmune, Neoral)

-Acts on T-cell replication and activity.
-Specific modulator of T-cell function and an agent that depresses cell-mediated immune responses by inhibiting helper T-cell function.
-Preferential and reversible inhibition of T lymphocytes in G0 or G1 phase of cell cycle suggested.
+Cyclosporine A is an 11-amino acid cyclic peptide and natural product of fungi.
+It acts on T-cell replication and activity.
+It is a specific modulator of T-cell function and an agent that depresses cell-mediated immune responses by inhibiting helper T-cell function.
+Preferential and reversible inhibition of T lymphocytes in the G0 or G1 phase of the cell cycle is suggested.

-Binds to cyclophilin, an intracellular protein, which, in turn, prevents formation of IL-2 and subsequent recruitment of activated T cells.
+Cyclosporine A binds to cyclophilin, an intracellular protein, which, in turn, prevents the formation of IL-2 and subsequent recruitment of activated T cells.

-Has approximately 30% bioavailability, but marked interindividual variability is reported.
-Specifically inhibits T-lymphocyte function with minimal activity against B cells.
-Maximum suppression of T-lymphocyte proliferation requires that drug be present during first 24 h of antigenic exposure.
+Cyclosporine A has approximately 30% bioavailability, but marked interindividual variability is reported.
+It specifically inhibits T-lymphocyte function with minimal activity against B cells.
+Maximum suppression of T-lymphocyte proliferation requires that the drug be present during the first 24 hours of antigenic exposure.

 Thalidomide (Thalomid)